-The Internet is full of various technical support and other scams, here are couple examples of other similar scams: "Windows Protected Your PC", "Hard Drive Safety Delete" and "Backdoor Virus Detected".
-Typically, they are used to extract money from unsuspecting people.
-Scammers disguise themselves as official representatives and try to trick people into thinking that they need to pay for some technical services or software to solve the occurred problems.
-Unwanted apps that lead to these scams are also very similar.
-Most of them are designed to generate revenue for their developers (and other parties) by gathering data, causing unwanted redirects and feeding users with ads.
-Their developers promote them as legitimate (and also useful) apps, however, most of the times these are just false promotions.
+The internet is full of 'technical support' and other scams.
+Other examples of other similar scams include "Windows Protected Your PC", "Hard Drive Safety Delete", and "Backdoor Virus Detected".
+Typically, they are used to extort money from unsuspecting people.
+Scammers pose as official representatives and try to trick people into believing that they must pay for technical services or software to solve the problems.
+Unwanted apps that lead to these scams are all very similar.
+Most generate revenue for their developers (and other parties) by gathering data, causing unwanted redirects, and feeding users with ads.
+Developers promote them as legitimate and useful apps, however, this is all part of the scam.

 How did potentially unwanted applications install on my computer?

-Apps of this type usually get installed without users being aware of that.
-They download and install them unintentionally/accidentally.
-It happens when other people who develop these apps use the "bundling" method, they use it to trick users into downloading/installing PUAs within some other, desired software.
-To achieve this, they hide these apps (information about them being included/bundled) in "Custom", "Advanced" and other similar settings of software's setups.
-One way or another, unwanted apps cannot be downloaded and installed without user's permission (even if it is given accidentally).
-There are many users who allow it by simply skipping software download/installation steps without checking (and changing) available settings.
+These apps are usually installed without users' knowledge - they download and install them unintentionally or accidentally when developers employ the "bundling" method.
+Bundling is used to trick users into downloading/installing PUAs with other, regular software.
+To achieve this, they hide information regarding the inclusion (bundling) of PUAs in "Custom", "Advanced" and other similar settings of software set-ups.
+Note that unwanted apps cannot be downloaded or installed without users' permission (even if this is given accidentally).
+Furthermore, many users give this permission simply by skipping software download/installation steps without checking and changing the available settings.

 How to avoid installation of potentially unwanted applications?

-We advise to download all applications from reliable, official websites.
-What we do not recommend, is to use various third party software downloaders/installers, torrent clients, eMule (and other Peer-to-Peer networks), unofficial websites or any other similar sources for that.
-Furthermore, all available "Advanced", "Custom" and other settings of any download or installation setups should not be left unchecked.
-In other words, any offers to download/install unwanted apps should be dismissed before completing the setup.
-Various intrusive ads that are displayed on questionable websites should not be clicked too.
-They lead to other, potentially malicious pages or execute scripts that download/install unwanted apps.
-If a browser is causing unwanted redirects and/or intrusive ads appear on all visited pages, then we recommend to check the default web browser and to see if there are any unwanted extensions, plug-ins or add-ons installed on it.
-If yes, then they should be removed as soon as possible.
-We also recommend to check the list of programs that are installed on the operating system itself too.
+Download all applications from reputable, official websites.
+Do not use third party software downloaders/installers, torrent clients, eMule (and other Peer-to-Peer networks), unofficial websites, or other similar sources.
+Check all available "Advanced", "Custom" and other settings of any download or installation set-ups.
+Decline offers to download/install unwanted apps before completing the setup.
+Do not click intrusive ads displayed on dubious websites - they can lead to other, potentially malicious pages or execute scripts that download/install unwanted apps.
+If your browser is causing unwanted redirects, or intrusive ads appear on all visited pages, check the default browser for any unwanted extensions, plug-ins, or add-ons installed.
+Remove unwanted entries immediately.
+Also check the list of programs installed on the operating system.
 If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Text presented in "This is a VIRUS.
 Your computer is blocked file" pop-up and website: